dgaydukov/cert-spring5/files/spring5.md

 ```

 ###### Profile, Primary, Qualifier, Order, Lazy
+We can have only 1 constructor with `@Aurowired` that is required.
+Or have many constructor with `@Aurowired(required=false)` - in this case spring will automatically determine which to use.

 `@Primary` - if we have more than 1 bean implementing particular interface, you can use this annotation, so spring will inject exactly this bean
 `@Qualifier("beanName")` - you can inject any bean you want.
 It's stronger than primary, so it autowired bean by name.
 We have spring qualifier and also jsr-330 `javax.inject.Qualifier`.